Foraging

 ā€œThe only problemā€¦ if I wasnā€™t moving forward, I felt like I was going to explode.ā€ ā€” Bradley Cooperā€™s character in Limitless

 Iā€™ve always been a huge multitasker, scatterbrained and unfocused.
-In high school, thereā€™d be lunch periods where Iā€™d be playing rapid chess, doing homework due that day, while eating at a Quiz Bowl practiceĀ².
-In college, Iā€™d watch shows ranging in intensity from The Office to Breaking Bad while oscillating between doing CS homework and reading reddit.
+In high school, thereā€™d be lunch periods where Iā€™d be simultaneously playing rapid chess, doing homework due that day, while eating at a Quiz Bowl practiceĀ².
+In college, Iā€™d watch Breaking Bad while oscillating between doing CS homework and reading reddit.
 In reality, I was probably doing none of these individual tasks particularly well, but sometimes I delude myself into thinking multi-tasking is something Iā€™m good at (I am!
 Sometimes.
 I think.)

 My friends have often told me that I walk too quickly, that I belong in New York City.
 But being in NYC always felt too overstimulating, too chaotic, too much of everything, everywhere, all at once.Ā³